By: Larry Kohn, Cory Yager and William Head, at an award-winning Criminal Defense Attorney Law Firm

 In addition to these requirements, the Judge will also look at the accused’s criminal history (if any), nature of the crime, and the circumstances.

-If you recently have been charged with Aggravated Assault, Simple Assault, or Battery charges call Kohn & Yager, LLC. at (404) 567-5515 to speak with one of our lawyers about your case.
-Our Aggravated Assault attorneys serve the greater metro-Atlanta area and are here to fight your charges on your behalf.
-Give yourself the fighting chance you deserve, call for your FREE CONSULTATION now.
+If you recently have been charged with Aggravated Assault, Simple Assault, or Battery charges call Kohn & Yager, LLC. at (404) 567-5515 to speak with one of our lawyers about your case before it’s too late.
+Our team of Aggravated Assault attorneys serve the greater metro-Atlanta area, including the following counties: Cherokee, Cobb, Dekalb, Fulton and Gwinnett.
+Our criminal lawyers provide top legal representation and are here to fight your charges on your behalf.
+Give yourself and your life the fighting chance you deserve, call for your FREE CONSULTATION now.

 Bonds and Recognizances: OCGA § 17-6-1 (2010) Where offenses bailable; procedure; schedule of bails; appeal bonds